-According to The Telegraph, Warsaw was one of the most improved cities in the world in 2016.
+According to The Telegraph, Warsaw is one of the most improved cities in the world.
 Unemployment numbers used to be sky high but have dropped dramatically over the past decade and are currently even lower than they were before the financial crisis.
 Pollution is decreasing, the average wage is rising and the income per household is also increasing.

 Accommodation in Poland is generally cheap and the cost of living is low compared to a lot of other places in Europe.
 Health care and education meet European expectations, public transport is modern and well structured and most people have at least a functional grasp of English.

 If your spouse is a citizen or permanent resident of Poland, you are probably eligible for residency.
 If your spouse is a citizen, you can apply for citizenship after 3 years of marriage and 2 years of residency in Poland.
 Please note that your status of spouse needs to be legally recognised in this country.